 Climbing and access information for this peak is on Page 114 of the book.
 Below you will find John Platt’s new and interesting route for this peak.
 Updated April 2018

 This peak, one of 3 Idaho summits named Boulder Mountain, offers great views and is one of the easier summits to climb in the McCall area.
 As of July 2001, the Boulder Peak Trail had not been maintained in a long time.
 However, it is still in fair condition and can be followed most of the way to the summit.
 Look for cairns that lead over the spots where the trail’s tread is a bit sketchy.
 There is an excellent view from the top of this peak along with the ruins of an old fire lookout.
 Ask the Forest Service to repair the trail.
 USGS Fitsum Summit

-Boulder Mountain’s west ridge.
+The West Ridge of Boulder Mountain.
 Dave Pahlas Photo

-The Boulder Lake Drainage is a good base camp for climbing Boulder Mountain and Buckhorn Mountain.
+The Boulder Lake drainage is a good base camp for climbing Boulder Mountain and Buckhorn Mountain.